-Teresa Thompson
+Contact: Teresa Thompson

-316-323-6883

-tthompson@butlercc.edu or

-Sue Barrientos
+Sue Barrientos 316-323-6845

-316-323-6845

-ssommers@butlercc.edu or

-Academic Advising

-316.322.3163 El Dorado

-316-218-6259 Andover

-ssommers@butlercc.edu or
+ssommers@butlercc.edu or Academic Advising 316.322.3163 EI Dorado 316-218-6259 Andover ssommers@butlercc.edu or

 Academic Advising 316.322.3163 El Dorado 316-218-6259 Andover

 This is a vocationally oriented program and includes 27 hours of Early Childhood Education courses as well as basic skill areas in spelling, vocabulary, math, writing and interpersonal communications.
 Students may add general education requirements to this certificate and additional early childhood hours to complete an associate's degree.
 Any exceptions to the list of required courses for this certificate must be approved by the Lead faculty of Early Childhood Education.